xyfir/annotate/DOCS.md

 Attempting to read or write to a non-existent key will result in an error.

-## `ignore`
+## Ignore Commands

-The ignore command has multiple sub-commands that allow you to work with auto-annotator's ignore list.
+The `ignore` command has multiple sub-commands that allow you to work with auto-annotator's ignore list.
 The ignore list is a list of your Calibre library's book IDs that auto-annotator will skip annotation generation for.
 The IDs have either been added to the ignore list via `auto-annotator ignore add` or automatically because an annotation set was created for that book.

 The ignore list is global, and not specific to a certain library.
 If you change your library path or replace the library at the same location with another, you should run `auto-annotator ignore reset` so that you're not unknowingly ignoring books that you shouldn't be.

-### `add`
+### `ignore add`

 ```
 auto-annotator ignore add --ids ids